 I'm a BACP Senior Accredited Counsellor/Psychotherapist with 25 years' full-time experience, and have worked successfully with hundreds of clients, seeing individuals, couples and groups.
-I was employed by the NHS from 1993-2008 and held a number of senior posts, offering long-term as well as brief time-limited therapy (specialising in Trauma and Sexual Abuse), and maintaining a special interest in Depression.
+I was employed by the NHS from 1993-2008 in several senior posts, delivering long-term as well as brief time-limited therapy (specialising in Trauma and Sexual Abuse), and maintaining a special interest in Depression.

 Training, qualifications & experience

 I worked in journalism for several years after graduation, but maintained my interest in psychology and human relations through voluntary work, and via my own therapy.
 Eventually I switched careers and in 1991 began my training, completing my Post-Graduate Diploma in Humanistic Counselling at Brighton University in 1993.